 The Employee Net Promoter Score (eNPS) is derived from the Net Promoter Score (NPS) popularized in customer and market research.
 In simple terms it refers to a simple score derived from a single question asking people how likely they’d be to recommend working at their organization.
-The question itself is a good one when asked in the right way and we use a 5-point variant of this question in our standard Employee Engagement surveys.
-However, organizations sometimes wish to implement eNPS using the precise methodology that is used in the customer oriented NPS and this is not something that we recommend or support.
-Below is a summary of our main reasons for using a simple 5 point scale version that is embedded in our Engagement Surveys.
+The question itself is a good one when asked in the right way and we use a 11-point variant of this question in our standard Employee Engagement surveys.

 eNPS Score = (No. of Promoters – No. of Detractors) / Total No. of respondents X 100